NSO-developer/nso-gitbook/operation-and-usage/cli/neds-and-adding-devices.md

 <summary>Device Management Interface Problems</summary>

-Examples, not enabling the NETCONF SSH subsystem on Juniper, not enabling the SNMP agent, using the wrong port numbers, etc. Use standalone tools to make sure that you can connect, read configuration, and write configuration over the device interface that NSO is using.
+Examples, not enabling the NETCONF SSH subsystem on Juniper, not enabling the SNMP agent, using the wrong port numbers, etc. Use standalone tools to make sure that you can connect, read configuration, and write configuration over the device interface that NSO is using

 </details>